-As of December 31, 2019, we had loan receivable of approximately RMB9.8 million due from Phoenix FM (Beijing) Information Technology Co., Ltd., or FM Beijing, which had been fully impaired.
-In April 2020, through a series of debt restructuring transactions, we acquired 19.99% of the equity interest in FM Beijing.
-In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence Inc., or Humanistic Intelligence, through a share exchange transaction related to FM Beijing, and recognized a gain of RMB6.0 million from the transaction, which was included in the income/(loss) from equity method investments, net of impairment item in the consolidated statements of comprehensive income/(loss) of 2020.
-As the investment in Humanistic Intelligence is redeemable at the option of us, it is not considered in-substance common stock but considered debt securities.
+In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence Inc., or Humanistic Intelligence through a series of debt restructuring and share exchange transactions.
+As the investment in Humanistic Intelligence is redeemable at the option of us, it is not considered insubstance common stock but considered debt securities.
 Our investment in Humanistic Intelligence is classified as available-for-sale debt investments and reported at fair value.
-We had fully written down the whole investment in Humanistic Intelligence and recognized an impairment loss related to credit losses of RMB6.0 million (US\$0.9 million) in 2022.
-As of December 31, 2022, the fair value of investment in Humanistic Intelligence was nil.
+We had fully written down the whole investment in Humanistic Intelligence and recognized an impairment loss related to credit losses of RMB6.0 million in 2022.
+As of December 31, 2023, the fair value of investment in Humanistic Intelligence was nil.

 We made substantial investments in Particle in the form of investments and loans in the past.
 Particle operates Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
 In 2019, we entered into a share purchase agreement with Run Liang Tai Management Limited, or Run Liang Tai, and its designated entities and entered into a series of supplemental agreements thereafter, for our sale of 235,051,527 convertible redeemable preferred shares of Particle.
 The transaction was arranged to deal in several installments and the last batch transaction was closed on October 19, 2020.
 We recognized a gain on disposal of available-for-sale debt investments of RMB1,143.8 million and RMB573.9 million in the consolidated statements of comprehensive income/(loss) for the years ended December 31, 2019 and 2020, respectively.
-In September 2022, we paid the withholding tax related to the disposal of available-for-sale debt investments in Particle and recognized an income tax benefit of RMB64.4 million (US\$9.3 million), which represented the difference between the actual withholding tax paid in 2022 and the previously accrued withholding tax.
+In September 2022, we paid the withholding tax related to the disposal of available-for-sale debt investments in Particle and recognized an income tax benefit of RMB64.4 million, which represented the difference between the actual withholding tax paid in 2022 and the previously accrued withholding tax.
 In August 2020, we acquired 4,584,209 Series D1 preferred shares of Particle from Run Liang Tai, which were previously pledged to us to secure the repayment of an interest-free loan with the principal of approximately US\$9.7 million granted by us to Run Liang Tai.
 As of the date of this annual report, we held 4,584,209 Series D1 convertible redeemable preferred shares of Particle, which had been accounted for as available-for-sale debt investments, representing an aggregate of approximately 0.60% equity interest in Particle on an as-if converted basis (which reflected the completion of the issuance of additional shares under Particle's share incentive plan).
-The fair value of our available-for-sale debt investments in Particle was RMB0.3 million (US\$0.04 million) as of December 31, 2022.
+The fair value of our available-for-sale debt investments in Particle was RMB0.3 million (US\$0.04 million) as of December 31, 2023.